tejanhu/TestExercise/README.md

 API connects with Amazon and HUKD servers and retrieve data for from both and after having a comparison of products on the basis of prices price different is also returned by the API.
 If We pass API id=1 then it will just simply return data  in JSON format but if we send 2 in id parameter it will return a difference of prices between the two API's.

+Furthermore, the Amazon api url needs to be refreshed from its dashboard after a specific number of refreshes.

 Directory Structure of Project

 hussein